yarlen27/cobaltovalidation/README.md

 Simple fluent validation like library.
-A validation library for typescript that allow building strongly-typed validation rules.
+A validation library for TypeScript that allow building strongly-typed validation rules.

 Installation using NPM: